-Cal Grant Awards are money provided by the State of California to assist in college expenses (tuition, room and board, books and other supplies).
+Cal Grant Awards are money provided by the

+State of California to assist in college expenses (tuition, room and board, books and other supplies).
 Each student in grade 12 are considered Cal Grant applicants unless they or their parent/guardian opt out.
-Unless the parent/guardian or the 18-year-old student opt out in writing by January 1st of the students Junior Year, certified Grade Point Average (GPA) data will be transmitted to the CA Student Aid Commission no later than October 1, 2022.
+Unless the parent/guardian or the 18-year-old student opt out in writing by January 1st of the students Junior Year, certified Grade Point Average (GPA) data will be transmitted to the CA Student Aid Commission no later than October 1, 2023.
 To receive the Grant, students must apply.
-For more information go to www.calgrants.org.
-[EC 69432.9]
+For more information go to www.csac.ca.gov.